PonytownJesus/PonytownJesus/README.md

 ᛝ I'm okay with people saying 'I love you' to me, but please do not be persistent or rude if I do not say it back.
 I try my best to respond to it but sometimes I don't feel like doing so and will just boop you to show I saw what you said.

+ᛝ I do not like being praised and "bowed down" to.
+It makes me feel weird and uncomfortable.
+I won't speak out about it, but please do not do this!

 <br><br>
 <div align="center">
   ﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌﹌